cbarkinozer/Java/SpringBootcamp/Spring.md

 ![image](https://user-images.githubusercontent.com/43732258/153911790-ba6c772f-e541-4ba3-befe-94ad9a9dee9d.png)

 **Designing REST APIs**:
-Decide the 3-letter abbreviations of the tables and attributes inside them.
+Decide the 3-letter abbreviations of the tables and attributes inside them (also gen for general classes).
 Packages are created with the same name.
 Inside each of these 3-letter abbrevation named packages, create dao, dto, entity, service( and entityservice in service), controller, converter, enums packages.

 In controller, there can be only 1 HTTP method type (get,put,delete etc.) method in a path.